Electron Energy Loss Spectroscopy¶

 permittivity of the sample and can be estimated by Kramers-Kronig analysis.

-complex dielectric funtion from a low-loss EELS spectrum.
+complex dielectric function from a low-loss EELS spectrum.
 In addition, it can

 estimate the thickness if the refractive index is known and approximately